Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01e_Search.md

 ![Search](../../Assets/Screenshots/RetailSuiteAccounting/Book/Search/Search01.png "[Search]")

 When clicking the *SEARCH* tab, the search side bar is expanded.
 You can search for a specific account or posting using different search criteria.
-For detailed information about searching for an account or a posting, see [Search in accounting](../Operation/14_SearchAccounting.md).
+For detailed information about searching for an account or a posting, see [Search for accounting data](../Operation/14_SearchAccounting.md).

 In all tabs of the *Post* menu entry, an identical header is displayed.
 For detailed information on the contained elements and the corresponding functions, see [Postings header](./01_Header.md).